Towards High Performance Low Complexity Calibration in Appearance Based Gaze Estimation: Experiments

-To evaluate the robustness of SGTC to the location of calibration target, we evaluated the performance when the calibration target was located in 24 different $5^\circ \times 5^\circ$ regions.
-We set $S=9$, since the error reduction from our above experiment saturated beyond this point.
+To evaluate the robustness of SGTC to the location of calibration target, we evaluated the performance on MPIIGaze when the calibration target was located in 24 different $5^\circ \times 5^\circ$ regions.
+We set $S=9$, since the errors in Table~\ref{tab:MPIISGTC} saturated beyond this point.
+We also calculated a lower bound $\underline{E}$ by estimating the bias of each subject from all images in the test set and evaluating on the test set.
+We denote the mean angular error without calibration by $\overline{E}$.

 Fig.~\ref{fig:MPII2} shows the results.
-The error achieved when the calibration target is at the center of the gaze range was lower than the error when the gaze target was located at the boundary.
-However, the standard deviation over regions was only $0.16^\circ$, indicating that SGTC is quite robust to the location of calibration target.
+The error with the calibration target at the center of the gaze range was lower than the error with the target at the boundary.
+However, SGTC is quite robust to the location of calibration target.
+The standard deviation over regions was only $0.16^\circ$.

-Our experimental results on the EYEDIAP dataset were consistent with those presented above on the MPIIGaze dataset.
-We include the results and detailed analysis in Appendix~\ref{Appendix1}.